 Mourning, Yahrzeits and Memorials

 Shiva: Our Chevra Kadisha volunteers can help to provide service leaders and other support throughout the shiva period.
-Please be in touch with Harriet Eisenkraft (email@example.com) to help you make these arrangements.
+Please be in touch with Harriet Eisenkraft c/o our administrator at email@example.com to help you make these arrangements.

 Shloshim: It is customary to read the names of departed loved ones out loud at services during the first 30 days of mourning.
-If you would like us to honour your loved one in this way, please let Lillian know by emailing firstname.lastname@example.org.
+If you would like us to honour your loved one in this way, please let our administrator know by emailing firstname.lastname@example.org.

 As a community, we also honour our loved ones at our Yizkor (remembrance) service on Yom Kippur morning.

 Many people also choose to make a donation to the synagogue in honour of a yahrzeit.
-If you feel moved to do so, please contact Lillian at email@example.com.
+If you feel moved to do so, please contact our administrator at email@example.com.

 It is also customary to light a memorial candle on the anniversary of a death.
 Some people choose to say a prayer or recall memories of their loved one at this time.
 If you are struggling to find the words, here is a prayer that might inspire you: